-The NHS Plan published in 2000 proclaimed the Government’s commitment to relaxing centralised control of the NHS as a means of improving services and providing greater choice to patients.
+The NHS Plan published by the then Labour Government in 2000 proclaimed the Government’s commitment to relaxing centralised control of the NHS as a means of improving services and providing greater choice to patients.

-In autumn that year, a pre-selected group of 29 Trusts' applications for Foundation status went forward, 24 of which the Government was supporting.
+In the autumn of 2003, a pre-selected group of 29 applications by Trusts for Foundation status went forward, 24 of which the Government was supporting.
 The first Foundation Trusts began to function in April 2004.

-Central to the Government's plans was the concept of ‘earned autonomy’ – the idea that a Trust that performed well could ‘earn’ additional powers and funding.
+Central to the Labour government’s original plans with Foundation Trusts was the concept of ‘earned autonomy’ – the idea that a Trust that performed well could ‘earn’ additional powers and funding.
 Among the extra powers earmarked for Foundation Trusts were powers to borrow money and decide on capital investment, powers to enter into contracts, and powers to diverge from national pay settlements.